lunatech-labs/lunatech-labs.github.com/services/play-framework-support-services.md

 categories: services
 ---

-Lunatech provides consultancy, training and support, to help you with your Play projects.
+Lunatech is a [Typesafe consultancy partner](http://typesafe.com/company/partners), and provides consultancy and training to help you with your Play projects.

 ## Consultancy